tekyjd/Record-Suspension-Application-Eligibility/README.md

             // 2.
 Prioritized Check for Convictions before March 13, 2012 (Pre-D3)
             else if (convictionDate && convictionDate < D3) {

+                // ** CRITICAL: IGNORE the threePlusTwoYearImprisonment check for INELIGIBILITY here, as per the rule. **

                 // --- SPECIAL AMBIGUITY CHECK (2010-2012 Transitional Period for Indictments/Unknown) ---